buggins/dlangui/README.md

 Linux builds
 ------------

-* Uses XCB (X C binding) as backend.
+* Uses SDL2 or XCB as a backend (SDL2 is recommended, since has better support now).
 * Uses shared memory images for faster drawing.
 * Uses FreeType for font rendering.
 * TODO: Use FontConfig to get font list.
-* TODO: OpenGL initializes ok, but images not visible on screen.
-Disabled temporary.
+* OpenGL is now working under SDL2 only.
-* TODO: entering of unicode characters not implemented
+* Entering of unicode characters is now working under SDL2 only.

+For linux build with SDL2 backend, following libraries are required:

+        libsdl2

-To build dlangui apps, development packages for following libraries required for XCB backend build:
+To build dlangui apps with XCB backend, development packages for following libraries required for XCB backend build:

         xcb, xcb-util, xcb-shm, xcb-image, xcb-keysyms, X11-xcb, X11

-For SDL2 backend build:

-        libsdl2

-E.g. in Ubuntu, you can use:
+E.g. in Ubuntu, you can use following command to enable SDL2 backend builds:

+        sudo apt-get install libsdl2-dev

+or (for XCB backend)

         sudo apt-get install libxcb-image0-dev libxcb-shm0-dev libxcb-keysyms1-dev libfreeimage-dev

-or

-        sudo apt-get install libsdl2-dev

 In runtime, .so for following libraries are being loaded (binary packages required):